whats-good/uniform-graphql/notes.md

 - if you want to run tasks in parallel but don't stop when 1 or more fails, use sequence(T.task) instead of sequence(TE.taskEither)
 - TE.chain requires the left types to always match, which is a pain.
 - `E.either.sequence(T.task)` is your best friend.
 It will let you convert `Either<A, B>` into `Task<Either<A, B>>`
+- `sequence` in general is your best friend. it will let you jiggle and swap out types and behavior in very useful and important ways. if you're stuck, trying to create one type out of another, the answer is probably `sequence`

 # TODOS